Mormon handcart pioneers: 1857–60: Last five companies

 The church enacted many changes following the journeys of the Willie and Martin companies.
-Handcart companies were not to depart Florence after July 7.
+Handcart companies were not to depart Omaha after July 7.
 The construction of the handcarts was modified to strengthen them and reduce repairs, and they would be regularly greased.
 Arrangements were made to replenish supplies along the route.
 By 1857 the Perpetual Emigration Fund was exhausted; almost all of the handcart emigrants that year and in subsequent years had to pay their own way.
 With the increased cost, the number of handcart emigrants dropped from nearly 2,000 in 1856 to about 480 in 1857.
 In 1857 two companies made the trek, both arriving in Salt Lake City by September 13.

 With the uncertainty caused by the Utah War, the church prevented European emigration for 1858.
 In 1859 one handcart company crossed the plains.
-The emigrants could travel by rail to Saint Joseph, Missouri, after which they went by riverboat to Florence, where they were outfitted with handcarts and supplies.
+The emigrants could travel by rail to Saint Joseph, Missouri, after which they went by riverboat to Omaha, where they were outfitted with handcarts and supplies.
 When the 1859 company reached Fort Laramie, they discovered their food was running dangerously low, so they cut back on rations.
 The hunger worsened when expected supplies were not available when they reached the Green River.
 Three days later wagons from Utah carrying provisions arrived to be distributed to the emigrants.
 The last two handcart companies made the journey in 1860, following the route through St. Joseph.
 Although the journey proved to be difficult for the emigrants, these companies had relatively uneventful trips and experienced little loss of life.

 The outbreak of the American Civil War likely hastened the handcart system's demise by disrupting immigration from Europe and placing severe restrictions on rail travel from the East Coast.
 At the end of that conflict, the church implemented a new system of emigration in which wagon trains travelled east from Salt Lake City in the spring and returned with emigrants in the summer.
 The transcontinental railroad was being constructed in the mid-to-late 1860s and was completed in 1869; the railroad terminus gradually moved westward, progressively shortening the trip.